bakkerij/notifier/README.md

 # Notifier plugin for CakePHP

 > Note: This is a non-stable plugin for CakePHP 3.x at this time.
 It is currently under development and should be considered experimental.

-the Notifier plugin for CakePHP 3.x (and the [CakeManager](https://github.com/cakemanager/cakephp-cakemanager) is able to create notifications very easily.
-Also the plugin helps you getting a list of notifications for your users.

 ## Installation